WELCOME TO IDHS

 The town was linked to outside world by telegraph; roads were mostly bush tracks and land transport by horse.
 People wishing to travel to Perth took the overnight train.
 Stores along the Perth Road, now Moreton Terrace catered for most of the day to day needs of the local populace.

 Recruitment campaigns for the war effort by the government encouraged young men to join up, to fight for King and Empire.
-Over 80 local men enlisted, 25 losing their lives in awful circumstances, a long way from their homes.
+One hundred and thirty local men enlisted, forty losing their lives in awful circumstances, a long way from their homes.
 Most who did join up had never travelled far, almost certainly none had been overseas.
 At first the war seemed to be a great adventure; ignorance is bliss.
 The war, which was supposed to be 'over by Christmas' dragged on for four long years.